GwadaLUG/pico-read-speaker/README.md

     - svox (pico2wave) http://packages.debian.org/source/sid/svox
     - Python install gtk (sudo apt-get install python-gtk2-dev)

+How to use this script:

+selected your text and copy (ctrl + c) and executed a command terminal

+    - $ ./text2wav.py

+In the directory will generate the article1.wav file article2.wav ... good listening.

 TODO:
     Development of the text file part and manage multiple text file so